k-path/cpp-notes/useful-functions/lower_bound.md

 # std::lower_bound
-The lower_bound() function is used to find an element in a sorted range that has a value not less than the given value.
+The lower_bound() function is used to find an element in a sorted range that has a value not less than the given value (either this value is equal to `val` or it's the next value greater than it).
 It is defined inside the <algorithm> header file.
 It uses a binary search, so it's O(logn).

 ## Syntax